Marilena Gant

 How are voice actors chosen?

-Are voice actors good singers?
-Some sing, some don’t.
-Taking some singing lessons or classes is a great idea for anyone wanting to become a voice actor.
-You’ll learn how to take care of your voice and how to use it safely.
-You’ll also learn a sense of timing and rhythm (which is really helpful for voice over genres like Dubbing and ADR, as well as in creating original characters).
-Aside from all that, singing and learning to sing is just good fun and a great way to build confidence!
-How to become a voice actor?
+Is voiceover acting a real Job?
+I hope so or else my whole life is a lie.
+How do I become a voice actor?
 Take an acting class, work with some voiceover coaches, take some improv workshops.
 Speak to people who are already in the industry - maybe take some of their workshops and learn as much as you possibly can.
 No two voice actors have had the same path into their career and your path could look very different to mine and vice versa.
 It takes time, a lot of learning, a lot of hard work, perseverance and putting yourself out there.
 I may be biased, but it's a brilliant and varied career and there are more opportunities than ever before for new and emerging VOs.